behnazkhoshnood/tadig-restaurant/README.md

 ## **Deployment**

-Following steps has been taken to deploy Tadig resturant website on GitHub pages;
+Following steps has been taken to deploy Tadig restaurant website on GitHub pages;

 1. Go to GitHub and click on repository [behnazkhoshnood/my-first-milestone-project](https://github.com/behnazkhoshnood/my-first-milestone-project)
 1. Click on **Settings** on the top right of the page